Journal

 10. Fireplaces:

-We’d recommend you get chimneys swept and any services required in the warmer, Summer months when they are not needed.
+We’d recommend you get chimneys swept and any services required in the warmer Summer months when they are not needed.
 This ensures they’ll be in top condition for your Winter guests wanting to cosy up to the fire!
-Fireplaces are a big selling point for Winter bookings.
+A real fire or wood burning stoves are big selling points for Winter bookings, we recommend a starter pack of kindling and wood for arrival.